 Large, Colorful, Kid-friendly.
 Modern-looking Bible Maps

-Toggle this open for Display and Hanging tips….
+Display and Hanging tips

 Unfold the maps and place them face down on a clean hard surface, such as a table.
-Using a rolled dry cloth, gently massage the crease lines until they are flat.
+Using a rolled dry towel, gently massage the crease lines until they are flat.
 You can also use an electric iron set on the lowest possible heat setting, and with the steam setting OFF.
-Place a thin towel on the crease and gently warm and press the creases.
-Do not use the steam setting as this will cause the paper to crinkle when it dries.
+Place a thin towel on the crease and gently warm and press the creases FROM THE BACK of the poster.

 If framing the maps, apply a very very light coat of spray tacky glue to the back panel that came with the frame and carefully lay the map onto the backing where you have lightly sprayed the glue.
 Do not use much glue at all and do not spray directly on the posters themselves.
 The glue is to prevent the map from sagging or shifting inside the frame.
 If you use too much, it may soak into the paper and cause wrinkling when it dries.

 Teach with maps! …and enjoy.